 Apply or Nominate for the Award

 - To nominate a book, hard copies must be sent to all members of the committee (see below).
+Due to the ongoing effects of the COVID-19 pandemic and consequent lack of access to our institutional addresses, hard copies need to be sent to committee members’ home addresses.

 - If the publisher and/or author does not send copies of the book, the book will not be eligible for consideration.